 2014-15 | Gregory Spaw

-Gregory Thomas Spaw is a designer, educator, and entrepreneur.
+Gregory Thomas Spaw held the Ann Kalla Professorship in Architecture at Carnegie Mellon University from 2014-15.
+He is a designer, educator, and entrepreneur.
 Concurrent with his engagement as a principal of SHO, Spaw is an Assistant Professor at the American University of Sharjah in the United Arab Emirates.
-He has previously held the Ann Kalla Assistant Professorship at Carnegie Mellon University, served as a visiting professor at the Cracow University of Technology, and taught undergraduate and graduate studios, seminars, and electives at the University of Tennessee.
+He has previously served as a visiting professor at the Cracow University of Technology, and taught undergraduate and graduate studios, seminars, and electives at the University of Tennessee.
 His previous professional experience includes stints with the award winning offices of Bohlin Cywinski Jackson, Preston Scott Cohen Inc., as well as Asymptote in the UAE.
-In addition he contributed toward !ndie Architecture’s entry for the PS1 Young Architects Program Competition in Queens, New York and worked on location in Seoul, Athens, and Brussels with LA.S.S.A on a series of diverse projects.
+In addition, he contributed to !ndie Architecture’s entry for the PS1 Young Architects Program Competition in Queens, New York and worked on location in Seoul, Athens, and Brussels with LA.S.S.A on a series of diverse projects.
 He holds a Bachelor of Architecture from Kansas State University and a Master in Architecture from Harvard University’s Graduate School of Design.

 George N. Pauly, Jr. Professorship in Architecture